pierpaolospaziani/Progetto-SOA/README.md

 The device driver can support a single mount at a time.
 When the device is not mounted, both file system operations and the VFS non-supported system calls will return the *ENODEV* error.

 The maximum number of manageable blocks is configurable at compile time via the `NBLOCKS` parameter in the *Makefile*.

+Writes to the device can be performed by the *page-cache write back daemon* or synchronously, the choice is configurable at compile time via the `SYNCHRONUS_WRITE_BACK` in *defines.h*.
+If commented, write operations will be executed by the *page-cache write back daemon*, otherwise synchronously.

 ## Data Structures